Royalty-free: Photography and illustrations

 In photography and the illustration industry, it refers to a copyright license where the user has the right to use the picture without many restrictions to the licensor.
 The user can therefore use the image in several projects without having to purchase any additional licenses.
 RF licenses can not be given on an exclusive basis.
 In stock photography, RF is one of the common licenses sometimes contrasted with Rights Managed licenses and often employed in subscription-based or microstock photography business models.
 When something has a royalty-free descriptor, that does not mean it is free.
 Copyrighted work is protected from use by others without formal permission and royalty payments.
 Royalties are a percentage of earnings that are paid to an intellectual property owner/ content creator.

 Licensing of AI-generated images

 The licensing (and/or copyrighting) of AI-generated images is not legally recognized yet.
 Most jurisdictions, including Spain and Germany, state that only works created by a human can be protected by copyright.
 Since generative AI models derive their source material from a countless amount of human-generated content, it is not easy to define who owns what percentage of the rights to the results.
-However, larger firms which offer AI stock images such as Shutterstock sell those AI images under royalty-free licenses.
+However, larger stock agencies which offer AI stock images sell those AI images under royalty-free licenses.